SAFE-Stack/SAFE-BookStore/README.md

     > build.cmd run // on windows
     $ ./build.sh run // on unix

 This should download all dependencies like .NET Core SDK, node, ... and start the development server.
 It will also open a browser with the website on http://localhost:8080.

+If you have problems with the download of the .NET Core SDK via the `build.cmd` or `build.sh` script, please install the SDK manually from [here](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.0.4-download.md).
+Verify that you have at least SDK version 1.0.1 installed (`dotnet --version`) and then rerun the build script.

 You can now edit files in `src/Server` or `src/Client` and recompile + browser refresh will be triggered automatically.

 ![Development mode](https://cloud.githubusercontent.com/assets/57396/23174149/af93da32-f85b-11e6-8de2-01c274f54a27.gif)